 Here are some linking verbs linking the subject to an adjective:

+He looks sick.
+She sounds troubled.
+They remained calm.
 I feel bad about that.

 Please note that the linking verb feel links to an adjective, not an adverb.
 Many otherwise smart people say I feel badly about that.
 No. Correct usage requires I feel bad about that.